-Currently, a large number of commercial tools support graphical simulation and off-line programming of robots.
-Usually, these products are developed by companies that also produced CAD tools and/or companies that design and commercialize robots (Silva, 1996).
-Examples are ROBCAD, RobotStudio, Easy-Rob, KUKA.Sim Pro and Grasp10.
+Currently, a large number of commercial applications oriented by graphical simulation and off-line programming of robots are available in the market.
+These products are produced both by companies developing products for CAD and companies that design and commercialize robots, launching their own applications on the market (Silva, 1996).

+ROBCAD, RobotStudio, Easy-Rob, KUKA.Sim Pro and Grasp10 are some examples of commercial applications used and available on the market.